alexandrwang/slate/source/index.html.md

 This endpoint creates a `transcription` task.
 In this task, one of our workers will read an attachment and arbitrarily transcribe any information you'd like.
 Example use cases could be transcribing information from PDFs, manually scraping a web page for information, etc.

-This task involves a [markdown-enabled](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) `instruction` about how to transcribe the attachment, an `attachment` of what you'd like to transcribe, an `attachment_type`, and `fields`. `fields` is a dictionary which describes items you'd like transcribed for the attachment.
-Examples are phone numbers, names, etc.
+This task involves a [markdown-enabled](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) `instruction` about how to transcribe the attachment, an `attachment` of what you'd like to transcribe, an `attachment_type`, `fields`, and `repeatable_fields`.

+`fields` is a dictionary which describes items you'd like transcribed for the attachment.
+Examples are phone numbers, names, etc. `repeatable_fields` is a dictionary which describes items which you'd like transcribed for the attachment which appear in the attachment multiple times.
+Examples are the row-by-row items of an invoice or purchase order.

-`fields` is a dictionary where the keys are the keys you'd like the results to be returned under, and values are the descriptions you'd like to show the human Scaler.
+At least one of `fields` or `repeatable_fields` is required.
+Both `fields` and `repeatable_fields` are dictionaries where the keys are the identifiers you'd like the results to be returned using, and values are plaintext descriptions you'd like to show the Scaler as they complete the task.

 If successful, Scale will immediately return the generated task object, of which you should at least store the `task_id`.

-The parameters `attachment_type`, `attachment`, and `fields` will be stored in the `params` object of the constructed `task` object.
+The parameters `attachment_type`, `attachment`, `fields`, and `repeatable_fields` will be stored in the `params` object of the constructed `task` object.

 ### HTTP Request